volundmush/mushcode/README.txt

 -=--=--=--=--=--=--=--=--<* COMPLICATIONS AND BUGS *>--=--=--=--=--=--=--=--=-
 1. This code is not designed to get along with anyone else's out of the box, nor was it designed alongside anyone else's for the most part.
 It provides and relies on its own Event Handler, ancestors, etc. In short, it's designed to help start a new game up, and you're on your own if trying to adapt it to an established one.

 2. Some bugs likely remain as this is my first big project.
 I'm confident folk'll find it useful but everything always needs refinement.
 The most bugs probably lurk in the group system, so be on the lookout for them and email me your findings so I can fix 'em!
+Bug reports can also go on GitHub's Issues tab.

 3. My code uses lots and lots of action lists.
 If you're a mostly function-based softcoder, you're on your own.